ErnelBrianPineda/CV/README.md

 - Currently only supports mobile light
 - Will have future updates to fully support desktop browsers
 - Made with React Typescript
-- Source Code is private and stored in ADO Repository
+- Source Code is private and stored in ADO Repository, Github only contains built production code
 - Deployed via ADO CI/CD pipelines

 https://ernelbrianpineda.github.io/CV/